lewagon/data-setup/REMOTE_SETUP.md

 ![](images/register_complete.png)

+## Verify the connection to your virtual machine

-Now let's check the connection to the virtual machine with the command below:
+Let's check the connection to the virtual machine with the command below:
 - Replace `👉YOUR_IP_ADDRESS👈` with the IP address of your virtual machine
 - Replace `👉PATH_TO_YOUR_PRIVATE_KEY👈` with the path to your **PRIVATE** key